globalgov/manydata/inst/templates/CONTRIBUTING_GGO.md

 ## Code of Conduct

-Please note that the qdatr project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that all packages part of the Golbal Governance Observatory's ecosystem are released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.